“I have a big presentation coming up…What do I say?”

 Then, it will be tested in a club to observe the audience’s reaction.
-In the case of positive response, it will be incorporated it into the act.
-If it doesn’t seem to be funny, the comedian will work on this bit more or just throw away this idea i
+In the case of positive response, it will be incorporated into the act.
+If it doesn’t seem to be funny, the comedian will work on this bit more or just throw away this idea entirely.

 Comedians are known for their humor, but their system is not a joke.
-It works and produces content for the toughest environments to present.
+It works and produces content for the toughest environments to present in.
 This system is as agile as you can get regarding development.

 BTW – A similar system is used with Agile Software Development, but instead of bits, they call the smaller chunks of development sprints – now back to the article